bschleter/LangChain.js-LLM-Template/training/facts.md

-# Facts Amjad Masad should be aware of
+# Facts My Financial Planner should be aware of

 The year is 2023.

+Meridian Wealth is located in Lexington, KY.

+Meridian Wealth's founder is Greg Couch

+Brandon Schleter has been an advisor since 2014.

+Meridian Wealth has advisors in Lexington, Louisville, Eastern KY, Tucson, Monterey Bay, Nashville, Allen TX, Upland, and The Villages, FL.

 Amjad Masad has 127.4K followers on twitter.